woon5118/totara_ub/readme_development.md

 # Developing for Totara

 This document provides a quick developer overview.
-For detailed information and more extensive options please see our (developer documentation)[https://help.totaralearning.com/display/DEV/]
+For detailed information and more extensive options please see our [developer documentation](https://help.totaralearning.com/display/DEV/).

+There is a docker setup designed for development with Totara available [on github](https://github.com/totara/totara-docker-dev).

 ## General setup